-Faxon Language Immersion Academy is a public school academy that provides instructional and support services to elementary school students from kindergarten to the fifth grades.
-The Academy was formed as a public school academy pursuant to the Michigan School Code of 1976, as amended by Act No. 362 of the Public Acts of 1993 and Act No. 416 of the Public Acts of 1994.
+Faxon Academy is a public-school academy that provides instructional and support services to elementary and middle school students from kindergarten to the eighth grades.
+The Academy was formed as a public-school academy pursuant to the Michigan School Code of 1976, as amended by Act No. 362 of the Public Acts of 1993 and Act No. 416 of the Public Acts of 1994.

-The Academy entered into a seven-year contract with Grand Valley State University Board of Trustees to charter a public school academy on July 1, 2012, effective July 1, 2012 through June 30, 2019.
+The Academy entered into a three-year contract with Saginaw Valley State University Board of Control to charter a public-school academy on July 1, 2022, effective July 1, 2022 through June 30, 2025.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State Constitution.
-Grand Valley State University Board of Trustees is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
-The Academy pays the Grand Valley State University Board of Trustees 3 percent of State aid as an administrative fee.
-The total administrative fee paid through June 30, 2018 to the Grand Valley State University Board of Trustees was approximately \$19,606.
+Saginaw Valley State University Board of Control is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
+The Academy pays the Saginaw Valley State University Board of Control three percent of State aid as an administrative fee.
+The total administrative fee paid through June 30, 2024 to the Saginaw Valley State University Board of Control was approximately \$35,600.